alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 |private_key_jwt|Authentication using a JWT signed with a public key registered to the Relying Party.
 The JWT must be sent as the value of a client_assertion parameter with a client_assertion_type parameter set to urn:ietf:params:oauth:client-assertion-type:jwt-bearer.|
 |none|No authentication performed.|

-The example below shows the use of a signed JWT to authenticate (the JWT value has been abbreviated).
+The example below shows the use of a signed JWT to authenticate (in the example JWT value has been abbreviated).

 ```
 POST /token HTTP/1.1